 “Just take it, do what I say.
 Please.”
 Gently.

 He walks toward the back of the vehicle keeping it between his approach and the man he sees leaning into the driver’s side window.
-In his hand is two hundred dollars in twenties stuffed into his pocket.
+In his hand is two hundred dollars in twenties.